-- The requirements management system has three hierarchically organised domains that address different but strongly interlinked parts of the requirements management system (see Fig. 5): - 'Why' is 'what' wanted by 'when' is the focus of the 'needs domain': it starts with the (high-level) goals, needs and expectation of 'external' stakeholders about the system to be implemented (the closed repository with all the waste emplaced) form the 'level 0' requirements.
+- The requirements management system has three hierarchically organised domains that address different but strongly interlinked parts of the requirements management system (see Fig. 5): - 'Why' is 'what' wanted by 'when' is the focus of the 'needs domain': it starts with the (high-level) goals, needs and expectation of 'external' stakeholders about the system to be implemented (the closed repository with all the waste emplaced, implemented in a safe, reliable, timely and cost effective manner) form the 'level 0' requirements.